brene/docs/source/docs/relay-api/index.md

 ```
 mutation doSomething(input: {input}) { query }
 ```

 `doSomething` is the name of the mutation you want to run.
 The following sections describe all the possible mutations.

 `input` is the input parameters you want the mutation to use.
-The Relay specification requires that all mutations has an input field called clientMutationId.
+The Relay specification requires that all mutations have an input field called clientMutationId.
 If you use relay you don't have to think about it, but if you are writing mutations by hand you can simply supply a dummy value like `clientMutationId: "a"`

 All mutations return the clientMutationId as well as fields relevant for the type of mutation.
 For example the create mutation returns the newly created node as well as the edge containing the node.
 Use `query` to specify the fields you want returned from the mutation result.
 You always have to specify a query, so if you don't care about the return value you can simply query the clientMutationId like this: `{ clientMutationId }`